Yuandi-Huang/mint_hand/README.md

 	* goal_current: topic to publish current values in mA to supply to a motor

-- rqt_finger_manipulation: a custom GUI plugin for real-time monitoring, control and diagnostics through rqt.
+- rqt_mmint_hand: a custom GUI plugin for real-time monitoring, control and diagnostics through rqt.

 ## Dependencies
 - [ROS 2](https://docs.ros.org/en/jazzy/Installation.html)